teeekay/cs344/README.md

 [General instructions](https://msdn.microsoft.com/en-ca/library/ms235639.aspx) on how to use cl in command window - nvcc should work from there too.
 I have not yet attempted this for these problem sets.

 -------------------------------------------------
+Thanks to https://github.com/wykvictor who had a set of instructions for older versions of CUDA and Visual Studio and has solutions set up for the problem sets.